 (Note: the above definition is adapted from Tools for Teaching, by Barbara Gross Davis, Jossey-Bass, Inc., 1993, pp. 300).

-For further information about College of San Mateo's plagiarism policy, see this page.
+For further information see College of San Mateo's plagiarism policy.